lbechberger/LearningPsychologicalSpaces/README.md

 The script takes the following optional parameters:
 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `pixel.csv`).
-- `-s` or `--size`: The size of the full images, i.e., the maximal number of `k` to use (default: 300, i.e. the image size of the NOUN data set).
+- `-w` or `--width`: The width (and also height) of the full images, i.e., the maximal number of `k` to use (default: 300, i.e. the image size of the NOUN data set).
 - `-g` or `--greyscale`: If this flag is set, the three color channels are collapsed into a single greyscale channel when loading the images.
 If not, full RGB information is used.
+- `-n` or `--n_folds`: The number of folds to use in the cross-validation process of optimizing dimension weights (defaults to 5).
+- `-s` or `--seed`: Specify a seed for the random number generator in order to make the folds and thus the overall results deterministic.
+If no seed is given, then the random number generator is not seeded.

 #### 2.3.2 ANN-Based Similarities